mariano/li3_doctrine2/README.md

 In any case, if you wish to avoid setting a whitelist, you can pass an empty array on the second argument, and `false` to the third argument.
-So the example below would be changed to:
+So the example above would be changed to:

 ```php
 $user->set($this->request->data, array(), false)